 - i.
 The aggregate amount of remuneration paid to officers during the financial year is disclosed in the Financial Report (Note 5 (d)). - ii.
-The aggregate amount paid during the financial year to a superannuation plan in respect of elected full time officers was \$109,397 (2016: \$94,452). - iii.
+The aggregate amount paid during the financial year to a superannuation plan in respect of elected full time officers was \$111,682 (2017: \$138,877). - iii.
 There have been no other transactions between the officers and the Communications, Electrical, Plumbing Union of Australia Postal and Telecommunications Branch NSW other than those relating to their membership of the Union and the reimbursement by the Union in respect of expenses incurred by them in the performance of their duties.
 Such transactions have been on conditions no more favourable than those which it is reasonable to expect would have been adopted by parties at arm's length. - iv.
 Capitation fees and administration fees paid to Divisional Conference are disclosed as income and expenses respectively in the Statement of Profit or Loss and Other Comprehensive Income and as cash paid in Note 8. - v.
 Amounts receivable from and payable to the Divisional Conference at balance date are disclosed in Note 6(a). - vi.
-The Branch Secretary's (Jim Metcher) son is employed by the Union on terms and conditions no more favourable than applicable to other employees on the same level of experience and position within the Union.
-The appointment had been made independently of the Branch Secretary's involvement.
+Pursuant and in accordance with the rules of the union, and the provisions of the Fair Work (Registered Organisations) Act 2009, the following is the remuneration and the form/value of non-cash benefits for the top two elected officials of the Branch for the year ended 31 March 2018: